A Camp History

 Transcript – Camp History Video

 Nancy Carrier moved to this property as a little girl.
-Her name was Nancy Clark at that time.
-She was the daughter of H.P Clark and Nancy Clark.
-Her mother was the great granddaughter of PT Barnum, and so her family owned the Ringling Brothers’ Barnum and Bailey circus.
+Her name was Nancy Clarke at that time.
+She was the daughter of H.P.
+Clarke and Nancy Clarke.
+Her mother was the great granddaughter of P.T.
+Barnum, and so her family owned the Ringling Brothers’ Barnum and Bailey circus.
 She came here with her mother and father, and lived in a summer home that they built on the property.
 She married a man named Henry Carrier, and they decided in 1921 that this would be the perfect place to open up a camp.

 There was Mrs. Carrier and then Jerky or Ellen Jervy was one of the directors and she was here probably from 1929 until 1964.
 The Carriers owned the camp from 1921 to 1964, and the camp was purchased by Joe McConnell.
 The McConnells owned and operated the camp until I was involved in purchasing the camp in 1984.
 My partners in the camp were Teed Lowance and her husband, and I purchased the property in 1984, and then in 1986 I operated it until I passed it on to Sarah and Jeff Carter.